At Kunoka we are particularly concerned about the ecological footprint of our products. Sustainability is in the heart

 Understanding the true ecological footprint

 Fashion brands mislead the consumers too often with marketing buzz about vegan shoes, sustainability and environment friendly production.
-Don’t let fashion brands pull the wool over your eyes.
+Don’t let them pull the wool over your eyes.

-The truth is that the single and by far most important polluting factor of the shoe and sneaker industry is the overseas transport.
+The truth is that the single and by far most important polluting factor of the shoe industry is the overseas transport.
 One cargo ship emits as much sulphur as 50 million cars.
 Cargo vessels are by far the most environmentally unfriendly mode of transportation on the planet.
 Cargo ships typically use highly polluting bunker fuel, which is comprised of around 3% sulphur – much higher than ultra-low sulphur diesel.
 One large container ship at sea emits the same amount of sulphur oxide gases as 50 million diesel burning cars.
 If one super cargo vessel brings 25 million pairs of shoes from Asia or Latin America to Europe at once, each pair of shoes has a CO2 and NO2 footprint equal to the emission of 2 cars driving from Asia or Latin America to Europe.

 The environmental impact of any other step in the shoe production process is small compared to the impact of the overseas transport with cargo vessels.

-So any consumer who truly cares about our planet and about protecting the environment, should in the first place buy shoes that are sourced and produced locally.
+So any European consumer who truly cares about our planet and about protecting the environment, should in the first place buy shoes that are sourced and produced locally.
 All of us should be aware that a shoe produced in Asia or Latin America and then shipped overseas to Europe has an ecological footprint that is many times bigger than a shoe produced and sold locally in Europe, independently whether this shoe is so called "vegan" or made of leather.

 Fashion Brands claiming sustainability or being environmentally friendly and sourcing or producing in Asia or Latin America are fooling us big time.